pungme/devart-template/project_posts/2014-03-23-You-as-a-Stranger.md

 I think I'm kind of done for the concept.
 For my next post, I'll move on to technical stuff that I've been trying to implement.

 See you on next post !
-Peace !

 ![Draft Project#1](../project_images/draft.jpg?raw=true "Draft1")